NKS8/web-scraping-challenge/README.md

 1. scrape_mars.py scrapes all information needed for the web application.
     * created connection
     * visited site usring browser.visit()
-    * created sop objects
+    * created soup object
-    * scvraped information by using tags and attributes
+    * scraped information by using tags and attributes
-    * created scraping functions for each sited scraping and returned colllected data
+    * created scraping functions for each site and returned colllected data relatively
-    * added collected data into dictionary in scrape_info() function.
+    * added returned-data into dictionary in scrape_info() function.
 2. Python flask app was built.
     * flask app is created by Flask() obj
     * created mongo connection by using PyMongo through local host with database
     * set up scrape route with scrape function.
     * collected data from scrape_info function in scrape_mars file
-    * updated scraped data intp mongo db by using mongo CRUD
+    * updated scraped data into mongo db by using mongo CRUD
-    * set up index route and rendered data into html file by accessing data in mongo collection
+    * set up index route and rendered data into html file by accessing data ws added in mongo collection
-3. Items/objects styled int he tags accordingly.
+3. Items/objects styled in the tags accordingly.
     * Titles created
-    * Buttons created
+    * Button created
     * featured image is rendered and table are wrapped in the same row
     * list of images and titles below are wrapped in row and containers.